brianjguerin/SQLtember/README.md

 * Keyword - Reserved word that is part of the SQL language.
 Be careful not to name tables or columns using a keyword.
 Here is a [list of SQL reserved words](https://en.wikipedia.org/wiki/SQL_reserved_words)

 SQL
-* SELECT - used to select which rows to return in a query
+* SELECT - Used to select which rows to return in a query
-* FROM - specifies which database / table the query should pull from
+* FROM - Specifies which database / table the query should pull from
-* DISTINCT - returns only unique values of specified column, when more than one column is specified it will return the unqiue records / rows, not just the unique values in each column
+* DISTINCT - Returns only unique values of specified column, when more than one column is specified it will return the unqiue records / rows, not just the unique values in each column
-* LIMIT - tells DBMS to return no more than specified number of rows
+* LIMIT - Tells DBMS to return no more than specified number of rows
-* OFFSET - used with LIMIT, specifies which row to start from
+* OFFSET - Used with LIMIT, specifies which row to start from

 Notes
 * SQL commands are terminated by a semicolon (;)